ghuntley/tyk-docs/tyk-docs/content/tyk-on-prem/installation/with-kubernetes/with-kubernetes.md

   - /tyk-on-premises/with-kubernetes
 ---

-There are two main ways to install Tyk on Kubernetes: Via our Helm chart, or manually.
+There are two main ways to install Tyk on Kubernetes: Via our Helm chart, or using `kubectl`and YAML manifests.
+Since the manual way has been superseded by our [Helm charts](github.com/tykTechnologies/tyk-helm-chart) and the [Tyk-operator](github.com/tykTechnologies/tyk-operator), we have archived the [tyk-kubernetes](https://github.com/TykTechnologies/tyk-kubernetes) reoritory, that suppored it.
+At the moment, it is not under development but you are welcomed to try this method and use the YAML manifist of that repo as a starting point.

----

-## Installing Tyk on Kubernetes Manually

-We have an [archived GitHub repo](https://github.com/TykTechnologies/tyk-kubernetes) That details installing Tyk on Kubernetes manually.
-Feel free to try this method, but it has been superseeded by our Helm Chart and Tyk Operator offering.
 ## Tyk Helm Chart

-This is the preferred (and easiest) way to install Tyk Pro on Kubernetes.
-It will install Tyk as an ingress to your K8s cluster, and then add new APIs to manage via our Tyk Kubernetes Operator,  or as with a normal Tyk Pro Installation managed with a Dashboard Control Plane.
+This is the preferred (and easiest) way to install Tyk Self-managed on Kubernetes.
+It will install Tyk as an ingress to your K8s cluster, and then add new APIs to manage via Tyk-operator, or as usual, via the Tyk manager.

-# Tyk Pro for Kubernetes Helm Chart

-This chart provides a full Tyk Pro Installation (API Management Dashboard and API Gateways with Analytics) for Kubernetes.
+The [chart](https://github.com/TykTechnologies/tyk-helm-chart/tree/master/tyk-pro) installs Tyk manager, management gateway and pump and then bootstrap the environment by creating a new organisation and a Tyk manager user to login.
+If you are installing MDCB, then it will also install the MDCB component into the control plane.

-For further detail on how to configure Tyk as an Ingress Gateway, or how to manage APIs in Tyk using the Kubernetes API, please refer to our [Tyk Operator documentation](https://github.com/TykTechnologies/tyk-operator/).
+For detail on how to configure Tyk as an Ingress Gateway, or how to manage APIs in Tyk using the Kubernetes API, please refer to our [Tyk Operator documentation](https://github.com/TykTechnologies/tyk-operator/).
 The operator can be installed along this chart and works with all installation types.

 **Prerequisites**

-- Redis installed in the cluster or reachable from inside K8s
+- Redis installed in the cluster or reachable from inside Kubernetes
-- MongoDB installed in the cluster, or reachable from inside K8s
+- MongoDB installed in the cluster, or reachable from inside Kubernetes

 {{< note success >}}
 **Note**

-MongoDB is not required for either Tyk Open Source or Hybrid Gateways installations.
+MongoDB is not required for Hybrid Gateways installations.
 {{< /note >}}